 What makes solar technology so special is the recharging possibility from not only sunlight but from all sorts of light.
 If a typical battery runs out of energy upon consumption, the rechargeable cell is capable of receiving and storing it, in that providing a constant charge.

 Although the chances that a solar-powered watch runs out of energy are limited, the timepiece is not entirely maintenance-free, with the rechargeable cell needing a replacement after about ten years of use.

-How Does A Solar-Powered Watch Work?
+How Does a Solar-Powered Watch Work?

 The panel then converts the light into electrical energy, which eventually powers the quartz mechanism.
 The unused power is stored in a rechargeable cell, and during the night or when covered, the watch uses that energy.

 During hibernation, the watches can last between one to two years without any exposure.
 The timepieces without the power-save mode usually last approximately six months.

-The second ingredient in the magnificent solar atomic watches is the atomic timekeeping.
+The second ingredient in the solar atomic watches is atomic timekeeping.
 As the name already hints, the time keeps an atomic precision in receiving the accuracy via radio waves from an atomic clock.